ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

         * If the CLI returns a timeout and you have a custom firewall that is protecting your worker nodes, make sure that you allow ICMP in your firewall.
         * If you don't have a firewall or your firewall does not block the pings and the pings still timeout, [check the status of your ALB pods](#check_pods).

     * Multizone clusters only: You can use the MZLB health check to determine the status of your ALB IPs.
 For more information about the MZLB, see [Multizone load balancer (MZLB)](/docs/openshift?topic=openshift-ingress-about#ingress_components).
-The MZLB health check is available only for clusters that have the new Ingress subdomain in the format `<cluster_name>.<region_or_zone>.containers.appdomain.cloud`.
-If your cluster still uses the older format of `<cluster_name>.<region>.containers.mybluemix.net`, [convert your single zone cluster to multizone](/docs/openshift?topic=openshift-add_workers#add_zone).
-Your cluster is assigned a subdomain with the new format, but can also continue to use the older subdomain format.
-Alternatively, you can order a new cluster that is automatically assigned the new subdomain format.

 The following HTTP cURL command uses the `albhealth` host, which is configured by Red Hat OpenShift on IBM Cloud to return the `healthy` or `unhealthy` status for an ALB IP.
         ```
         curl -X GET http://169.62.196.238/ -H "Host: albhealth.mycluster-<hash>-0000.us-south.containers.appdomain.cloud"
         ```